zarr-developers/governance/GOVERNANCE.md

 the latter.
 If no option can be found without objections, the decision is escalated to the ZSC, which will use consensus to come to a resolution.
-In the unlikely event that there is still a deadlock, the proposal will move forward if it has the support of a simple majority of the SC.
+In the unlikely event that there is still a deadlock, the proposal will move forward if it has the support of a simple majority of the ZSC.

 Decisions (in addition to adding core developers, ZIC representative(s) and SC membership as above) are made according to the following rules: